-They are called Prostaglandins and they are hormone like substances found throughout our bodies.
-They perform some of the most important duties in our bodies, including jumping when we might hurt ourselves.
-They are incredibly important to us but….they are also responsible for causing us pain with Endometriosis.
+They are called prostaglandins and they are hormone-like substances found throughout our bodies.
+They perform some of the most important duties in our bodies, including jumping when we hurt ourselves.
+They are incredibly important to us, but they are also responsible for causing us pain with Endometriosis.

 - Blood clotting

 - Cut out the source of bad prostaglandins in the body.
 The antagonistic prostaglandins are found in animal products like milk, dairy, animal-farmed meat and refined oils.

 - Good prostaglandins are found in fish oils like salmon oils, krill oil and omega 3 oils.
 Chia seeds contain massive amounts of omega 3!

 - Increase your intake of olive oil (organic and in a dark bottle).
 It contains oleic oil which inhibits the bad prostaglandins.